adrianocastro/git-training/session_1.markdown

     @@ -0,0 +1 @@
     +Hello World.

+* * *

 After adding the file a regular `git diff` doesn’t report any changes to that file.

-* * *

-To see the changes in staged files:
+Instead do:

     $ git diff --staged
     diff --git a/README b/README